aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/delete-range/_index.md

             // Gets cells.
             const cells = worksheet.cells;

-            // Input some data with some formattings into
+            // Input some data with some formatting into
-            // A few cells in the range.
+            // a few cells in the range.
             const cellB4 = cells.get("B4");
             cellB4.value = "B4";
             const cellB5 = cells.get("B5");